Peter Hutton (priest): Life

 He was baptized at Lady Lane Chapel, then the only Roman Catholic church in Leeds.
 His grandfather was a Catholic convert and wished Peter's father to be a Benedictine monk, but he found that he had no vocation, so returned to a secular life and married.
 In his will he requested that his son Peter should be educated in a Benedictine college, and Peter was accordingly sent to Ampleforth College in 1824, and began his novitiate in 1829.

 Owing to certain provisions of the Roman Catholic Relief Act 1829, his superiors were, at least theoretically, debarred from professing novices and, as they were unwilling to offend the authorities in any way, Peter was not professed.
 So in 1830 he went to Prior Park, where he taught Classics.
-In 1835 the members of the Institute of Charity came to assist in the teaching, and Dr Luigi Gentili shortly afterwards succeeded to the presidency of the college.
+In 1835 the members of the Institute of Charity came to assist in the teaching, and Luigi Gentili shortly afterwards succeeded to the presidency of the college.
 Hutton was at this time a deacon, having been so for over five years; and he disliked the advent of these foreign professors very much.
 The bishop then sent him to the Catholic University of Leuven in 1836, where he studied till be was recalled to Prior Park in 1839 by Bishop Baines to replace Father Furlong (who had just joined the Order of Charity) as President of St. Peter's College.
 Hutton was ordained priest 24 September 1839, and appointed president, and professor of Latin and Greek.